About This Story…

 Tam spurs Meg towards the River Doon, as witches cannot cross a running stream.

-But the witches are gaining on them.
+But the witches are gaining on him.
 They catch up with Tam and Meg, just as the mare reaches the Brig o’ Doon.

 Nannie tries to grab the pair, but all she gets is the mare’s tail.